Lobelia erinus is commonly grown in window boxes or around the edges of gardens as an edging plant.

 This is often due to dry conditions from excessive heat but it can also be caused by underwatering.
 Cut the plant back and give it plenty of water.

 Eggs and larvae are signs of red spider mite infestations.

-The leaves may also start to turn brown or bronze before falling off as the mites take nutrition from the plant.
+The leaves of annual Lobelia may also start to turn brown or bronze before falling off as the mites take nutrition from the plant.

 Mist the plant with cold water to help prevent attacks or stop minor infestations.
 If the problem gets severe, try using insecticide.

 Suggested Uses For Blue Lobelia

 The trailing Lobelia erinus variety looks great growing in hanging baskets or window box.